projet-aaa/platform/docs/browser-front-end/react-architecture.md

 - Redux: If React takes care of rendering the view, redux is the library that manages the client side "models" of the application.
 It is a bit complicated too grasp redux at first but their [website](http://redux.js.org/) does a fantastic job at explaining how it works: just read their website from top to bottom (~2-3h) and you will fully understand how it works.

-- Socket-io: Web sockets are a mean to establish real time communication between the client and the server and socket io is an implementation of web sockets.
+- Socket-io: Web sockets are a mean to establishing real time communication between the client and the server and socket io is an implementation of web sockets.

 ##Technology used